Do you have questions about the process of graduation?

 What time should guests arrive?

 The St. Charles Family Arena will open to the public 1½ hours before the start of each ceremony.
-Guests may enter through Gate 1 requiring an elevator to access 100 and 200-level seating, The elevator is located on the west side of the Main Lobby.
-The elevator is located on the Main Concourse across from section 102.
-Guests may also enter through gates 2, 3, or 4.
-Gates 1 and 2 will close 15 minutes before the start of each ceremony to allow the student procession to move into its starting place.
+Guests who require an elevator may enter through Gate 1 to access 100 and 200-level seating.
+The elevator is located on the west side of the Main Lobby.
+Guests may also enter through gates 2 or 3.
+Gates 1 and 2 will close 10 minutes before the start of each ceremony to allow the student procession to move into its starting place.
 These gates will re-open after all students have entered into the arena floor.
 Guests are encouraged to arrive early for the events to allow time for traffic, parking, and metal detectors at the entry gates, and to assure easy access to seats and services.

 How long does the ceremony usually last?

 The ceremony will be approximately 1 to 1.5 hours in length.